guicho271828/hypercast/README.md

 Highlights:

-+ **Better alternative to coerce**: Define the set of atomic converters.
++ **Better alternative to cl:coerce**: Define the set of atomic converters.
 The semantics for the primary exported function, `cast`, is the same as `cl:coerce`.
     + `cast` accepts all target types supported by `coerce` in ANSI
 + **Minimal dispatching overhead**: Implemented with `inline-generic-function`, so it is **as fast as** the case of using compiler-macros (no dynamic dispatch as long as the second argument is a constant) and **as powerful as** CLOS generic functions.
 + **Automatic Conversion**: When no implementation of direct conversion is available, it tries to convert the value to the desired type by finding the optimal conversion sequence using dijkstra search.
 Conversion sequence is found as a path in the directed graph defined by the set of atomic converters.
 Edge cost is heuristically encoded in the `cost` generic function.